 Schedule your launch

 We want to ensure your launch goes as smoothly as possible.
 Please provide your TAM at least 5 business days’ notice for when you plan to launch your site.
-We recommend launching sites Monday to Thursday, 9am-8pm UTC, to ensure a smooth launch.
+The supported VIP site launch hours are Monday to Thursday, 9:00 am – 8:00 pm (09:00 – 20:00) UTC.
+Launching during this time provides the most support coverage to help ensure any issues you may encounter during the launch can be discovered and fixed as quickly as possible.

 VIP has next-level caching to keep your sites snappy.
 Our custom-made Anycast network serves static content to your viewers from datacenters located all over the world, and Varnish serves pages quickly.

 Our world-class architecture is matched with the same top-tier support engineering you’ve come to expect.
 We’re always just a support request away.

 VIP Go combines new access to debugging tools to use while you develop your site.
 You’ll have a full New Relic account for your sites so you can get instant, real-time looks at your code’s efficiency and performance.

 You can also use built-in analysis tools to find under-performing plugins, pages, or queries.
 Paired with the front-end page speed analysis of your choice, and you have unparalleled insight into your site’s performance.

 On VIP you’re also empowered to respond to errors without having to ask about them in support tickets.
 You can get and use the information you need to solve problems with your sites faster and with fewer tickets.

 On VIP you can use a wide variety of popular plugins not previously available on WordPress.com VIP.
 Use Yoast SEO to bring viewers to your site and increase their engagement.
 And Advanced Custom Fields Pro can be installed to facilitate site building, with some setup considerations.
 Install and use any plugin available to any WordPress site, or write your own.

 Having your own WordPress installation gives you full control over user accounts and user metadata.
 You can onboard and offboard users to your site as needed.
 If your organization uses Single Sign-on you can now expand that to your WordPress site.